rishab-t0910/rishab-t0910/README.md

 - Hello and welcome, I’m Rishab 👋
 - 👀 I’m interested in analysing data, finding patterns in the world, and coming up with solutions to problems.
-- 🌱 I’m currently learning java, and python in general.
+- 🌱 I’m currently learning R, and python in general.
 - 💞️ I’m looking to collaborate on anything if you're open to it!
 - 📫 How to reach me: rishab.t0910@gmail.com
 - 💬 We can always chat about sports, maths or anything in general.